sba1/adtools/ReadMe.md

 A Note on LHA
 -------------
-It is not recommended to use LHA from the packsge "lhasa" as the tool to decompress LHA files because it does not handle empty directories very well.
+It is not recommended to use LHA from the package "lhasa" as the tool to decompress LHA files because it does not handle empty directories very well.
 Instead, use: https://github.com/jca02266/lha, build it from source, and install it.

 Installation